Mynster9361/mynster9361.github.io/_powershell_modules/actionablemessages/commands/New-AMCard.md

 ```

 ## DESCRIPTION
-Creates a new Adaptive Card hashtable that serves as the foundation for building
+The `New-AMCard` function creates a new Adaptive Card hashtable that serves as the foundation for building
 an Adaptive Card.
-This is typically the first function you call when creating
-a new card.
+This is typically the first function you call when creating a new card.

-The card object created by this function will contain the basic structure needed
+The card object created by this function will contain the basic structure needed for an Adaptive Card,
-for an Adaptive Card, including empty collections for body elements and actions.
+including empty collections for body elements and actions.

+You can customize the card's schema version, originator ID, padding, background image, and right-to-left (RTL) rendering.
+The `OriginatorId` parameter is required for sending Actionable Messages via Outlook and must be registered
+with Microsoft for production use.

 ## EXAMPLES